qmackay/paleochrono/README.md

 Anaconda can be downloaded here (use the python3 version):
 http://continuum.io/downloads

-IceChrono probably works on other scipy distributions, provided they contain the following python
+Paleochrono probably works on other scipy distributions, provided they contain the following python
 modules:
 - sys
 - os